pranjal-arora/space-shooting-game/README.md

 ## SPACE SHOOTING GAME - Computer Graphics project
-A space shooting game to attack your opponent, built using C++ and libraries like OpenGL and GLUT.
+A space shooting game to attack your opponent, built using OpenGL and GLUT for C++.
 The main objective is to kill your opponent.
 Each time a player gets shot, LIFE decreases by 5 points.

 ### Submitted By:-